seamusdemora/PiFormulae/Networking-WiFiAP-Hopping.md

+## New Life!
+This _useful_ recipe had become *irrelevant* under 'NetworkManager' - the replacement for `dhcpcd` designated by _"The Raspberries"_ when the 'bookworm' version of the OS was released.
+But after more than 2 years of 'NetworkManager', I find it simply **too arcane and convoluted** for daily use - my daily use at least.
+Consequently, I am returning to a simpler method of networking - sometimes called `ifupdown`, or just `networking`.
+If you're interested in shucking 'NetworkManager' for a reliable and much simpler alternative, you can read more [in this recipe](https://github.com/seamusdemora/PiFormulae/blob/master/Networking-aSimplerAlternative.md).
+As a *bonus incentive*, this recipe - which uses `wpa_supplicant` - remains viable, and useful!

 ## Switching Between WiFi Access Points

 I came across an interesting question on the RPi SE recently.
 The question solicited an approach to accessing multiple WiFi networks/Access Points in an *automated* fashion; i.e. no `reboot` or manual intervention required.
 I'd never tried this before, but the idea intrigued me.
 I cobbled together an answer.
 Unfortunately, I don't have access to an environment that allows for full verification of my approach, and so I am posting it here for a couple of reasons: